danlawless/lightstream/articled-md/pma-charter-bylaws/Light Stream Ministry - PMA Charter ByLaws.md

 ### 16.2 Private Ministry Governance

 This Charter creates a **PRIVATE** Ministerial Association and Ministry.
-All interpretations shall be under the Laws of God as interpreted and adjudicated by the Tribunals of Light Stream Ministry.
+All interpretations shall be under the Laws of Source as interpreted and adjudicated by the Tribunals of Light Stream Ministry.
 For Guidance, all concerned parties, including dispute resolution committees, arbitration tribunals, and courts with jurisdiction granted, may consult appropriate court rulings concerning integrated auxiliaries of a Ministry of this type.

 ---